GameSquatch/GameSquatch.github.io/about.md

 permalink: /about/
 ---

+I hate writing about myself, so please enjoy the default content from the Jekyll init script.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: